triptease/docs/cross-domain-analytics.md

 **NB: This applies even if you are using subdomains like: `www.hotel.com` and `book.hotel.com`.**

-The division is an arbitrary because the hotel controls content on both domains, and ideally it would just be a single domain.
+The division is arbitrary because the hotel controls content on both domains, and ideally it would just be a single domain.

-However, it is possible to re-enable communication between the two domains and in effect create a single security barrier around the outside of the two domains.
+However, it is possible to re-enable communication between the two domains, and in effect create a single security barrier around the outside of the two domains.

 #### Two Unified Domains:

 ![two-unified-domains.png](assets/images/two-unified-domains.png)

-### Why would you want to turn this on?
+### Why you should enable cross domain analytics?

-Without enabling cross domain analytics, you will end up having two separate funnels on each domain and double counting some of your visitors.
-This will lead to increased visitor count and a decreased visitor conversion rate.
-This can make your ecommerce strategy look less effective than it actually is.
+Without enabling cross domain analytics, you will end up having two separate funnels on each domain and risk double counting some of your visitors.
+This will result in an inflated visitor count and apparent decreased conversion rate, meaning your reporting will be inaccurate and appear to be less effective.

 Other analytics tools each have their own name for this: